nexvisora/NexCss/README.md

 ## CI/CD and Publishing

-AeroStyle uses GitHub Actions for CI/CD:
+AeroCSS uses GitHub Actions for CI/CD:

 - Continuous Integration: All PRs and commits to main branch are tested
 - Automatic Publishing: New versions are automatically published to npm when a GitHub release is created

 ## Browser Support

-AeroStyle supports all modern browsers:
+AeroCSS supports all modern browsers:

 - Chrome (last 2 versions)
 - Firefox (last 2 versions)